College Cost Planning in Franklin, WI 2026

 Return on Investment Analysis

-Graduates from colleges in Franklin earn a median starting salary of $30,286, which is -$4,714 more per year than the average high school graduate salary of $35,000.
-At a 4-year public university cost of $94,024 (including room and board), it would take approximately 0 years of the salary premium to recoup the investment.
-With average financial aid of $11,910 per student per year, the net cost and payback period can be significantly reduced.
+Graduates from colleges in Franklin earn a median starting salary of $30,286, which is $4,714 less per year than the average high school graduate salary of $35,000.
+The modeled starting salary does not create a positive premium over the high-school earnings benchmark, so this market needs extra scrutiny before borrowing.
+With average financial aid of $11,910 per student per year, the net cost can change materially by school and program.

 Other Cities in Wisconsin